awsdocs/aws-java-developer-guide/doc_source/examples/s3/buckets.rst

    :lines: 51, 53-70, 94-97
    :dedent: 8

-See the :sdk-examples-java:`complete example <s3/DeleteBucket.java>`.
+See the :sdk-examples-java-s3:`complete example <DeleteBucket.java>`.

 Removing objects from a versioned bucket prior to deletion